vincmazet/bip/_sources/labs/lab3.md

 ## Lossy compression

-The heart of JPEG compression is to save the high-frequency coefficients of the discrete cosine transform (DCT) of the image with low precision.
+The heart of JPEG compression is to save the low-frequency coefficients of the discrete cosine transform (DCT) of the image with low precision.
 In this exercise, a simplified version of JPEG compression is implemented by cancelling the DCT pixels located outside a certain frequency.

 * Compute and display the DCT (`scipy.fftpack.dctn` with argument `norm='ortho'`) of the image
   <a href="../_static/data/squirrel.png">squirrel.png</a>.

-* Apply a binary mask to the DCT coefficients to cancel the high frequencies.
-  Recall that for DCT, the low frequencies are located at the top left corner of the image.
+* Apply a binary mask to the DCT coefficients to cancel the high frequencies.The Recall that for DCT, the low frequencies are located at the top left corner of the image.

 * Display the compressed image using reverse DCT